mahlet aklu - program director, executive education

 Prior to joining the Bloomberg Harvard City Leadership Initiative, Warren spent three years at Harvard Law School’s Program on Negotiation (PON) where he managed a global communications campaign to market and disseminate PON’s thought leadership and teaching products.

 Warren has spent over a decade in the television post-production industry as a designer, producer, and project manager working with clients in the public, private, and nonprofit sector.
 He received an Emmy® award in 2007 from the National Academy of Television Arts and Sciences, Mid-Atlantic Chapter.

-Warren holds a bachelor’s degree in Design Communications from the Institute of Art, Design and Technology, Dun Laoghaire, Ireland.
+Warren holds a Bachelor of Arts in Design Communications from the Institute of Art, Design and Technology, Dun Laoghaire, Ireland.

 Courtney Hall - Project manager, impact evaluation